simon-clement/schwarz_discrete_convergence/README.md

 This repository is the main code of my MCS thesis, where the aim is to analyze transparent boundary conditions (TBC) of a coupled system formed by 1D diffusion equations.
 The diffusion equations may have variable coefficients (in space) and non-uniform discretization.
-There is an accelerated version written in Rust in a submodule.
-The accelerated part should only work on unix systems and has additional dependencies: everything works without it, but the pure Python version is ~10 times slower.

 ### Install the repository:
 ```